hb2kang-zz/Stock_LSTM/README.md

 # StockPredictor
-A python script to predict stock prices using lstm.
+A Seq2seq model made using keras to predict stock prices using lstm.